Curriculum

 We believe that training residents to be leaders of medical communities requires a bold reimagining of both the structure and content of traditional residency curriculum.
 Our curriculum reflects this belief, preparing our residents for 21st century practice and to be leaders in health care and in their communities.

-Residents in the University (UH) and Denver Health (DH) tracks have 22 months of rotations in common and participate in didactics and other curricula together.
-The major differences between the two tracks is where residents have their continuity clinic practice.
+Residents in both the University (UH) and Denver Health (DH) tracks have 22 months of rotations in common and participate in didactics and other curricula together.
+The major differences between the two tracks are where residents have their continuity clinic practice.
 DH track residents also may complete more rotations at Denver Health and UH track residents at University Hospital, but residents rotate at our three training hospitals throughout their training.

 Additional Opportunities